frintjs/frint/packages/frint-data/README.md

 > toJS$()

-Converts the collection to an plain array, and also converting the models into plain objects recursively.
+Converts the collection to a plain array, and also converting the models into plain objects recursively.

 ### collection.get